Is mandatory education the answer to opioid over-prescribing?

 Related: NIH Launches New Push to Fight Opioid Epidemic

-Gottlieb said makers of immediate-release opioids will be held to the same requirements as those making the abuse-deterrent formulations.
-That includes checking to make sure the benefits of a drug outweigh the risks.
+Gottlieb said makers of immediate-release opioids will be held to the same requirements as those making the abuse-deterrent and long-acting formulations.
+That includes making educational materials available to prescribers.

 Last month, the FDA asked the maker of one abuse-deterrent pill, Opana, to pull it from the market.
 After initial resistance, the company complied.